TosbackCgusBridge-Bot/CGUs-versions/Deviantart/unknown.md

-**Copyright and Your deviantART Submission**
+**Copyright and Your DeviantArt Submission**

-Here at deviantART we respect the rights of all artists and creative people worldwide and we expect our members to also demonstrate that respect and assist us in creating a beneficial and positive atmosphere for all deviantART visitors and members.
+Here at DeviantArt we respect the rights of all artists and creative people worldwide and we expect our members to also demonstrate that respect and assist us in creating a beneficial and positive atmosphere for all DeviantArt visitors and members.

 The bottom line is: Just about anything that is on this site, on the web, on TV, on CD's, on DVD's, in books &. in magazines is probably copyrighted by someone.

 Copyright can be a confusing territory for many people.
 In many cases the natural confusion over the sometimes varied circumstances surrounding copyright will lead people to rely on rumor or myth more often than the actual law which naturally confuses the matter even more.

-In this document we will attempt to eliminate some of the confusion and counter many of the myths surrounding copyright and to present clearly the deviantART policies and practices with regard to copyright.
+In this document we will attempt to eliminate some of the confusion and counter many of the myths surrounding copyright and to present clearly the DeviantArt policies and practices with regard to copyright.
 The availability of this document should not be construed as rendering legal or other professional advice, and this document is not a substitute for the advice of an attorney.
 If you require legal advice, you should seek the services of a qualified attorney.